firebolt-db/godocs/docs/sql_reference/functions-reference/string/repeat.md

 # REPEAT

-This function repeats the provided string a requested number of times.
+Repeats the provided string a requested number of times.

 ## Syntax
 {: .no_toc}